kimppa/LevelSelector/README.txt

 If you want to get rid of all the red in Eclipse, add gwt-user.jar and gwt-dev-[platform].jar into your classpath, and they will go away.
 You won't, however, need them for the Toolkit application itself.

+The star images provided in the example application are from Wikimedia Commons http://commons.wikimedia.org/wiki/Category:Nuvola_icons and are licensed under GNU Lesser General Public License.